vglazer/USRA/README.md

 The Natural Science and Engineering Research Council (NSERC) has an Undergraduate Student Research Award Program (USRA) that pays a student to do four months of research with a professor over the summer.
-This is a competitive process: the computer science department gives out about a dozen awards each year.
+This is a competitive process: the Computer Science department gives out about a dozen awards each year.
 See
 [this page](http://www.cs.toronto.edu/~campbell/usra/usra.html) for more details.